• Skip to main content

 Some main dishes can combine many or all of these components into one dish.
 For example, chili:

-• Add some fruit and dairy substitute to round out the plate
+- Add some fruit and dairy substitutes to round out the plate

 Not all meals are going to fit this perfectly and that is just fine.
 It is a guide and I love it because it’s flexible!